otherlab/geode/README.md

     cd geode

     # Install c++ headers and libraries to /usr/local
-    scons -j 5
+    cmake . && make && make install

 At this point, you have a choice of either developer mode or install mode
 ### Install mode
-    sudo scons install
+    sudo make install

-    # Install python bindings
+    This will also install python bindings if enabled.
-    sudo python setup.py install

 ### Developer mode

-The libraries are built into `build/$arch/$type` (`build/native/release` by default) if you want to use them without installing.
+The libraries are built into `geode` if you want to use them without installing.
 To point python imports to your development tree, run one of

     sudo python setup.py develop
     python setup.py develop --prefix=$HOME

-To create symlinks in /usr/local/{include,lib} pointing into the development tree, run

-    sudo scons -j5 develop

-or

-    sudo scons -j5 develop type=debug
+To link against this built version of geode, add this to your project's own CMakeLists.txt:

+    include(path/to/geode/CMakeLists.txt)
+    target_link_libraries(foo geode)

+If you've installed geode, you can instead use:

+    find_package(Geode REQUIRED)
+    target_link_libraries(foo geode)

 which will allow you to develop with geode in C++ as if it was installed.